-How Big Data & Analytics Save the Day.
+How Contact Center Metrics & Analytics Can Save the Day.

 No one starts their day thinking, “I want to spend 30-60 minutes, or even longer, on the telephone waiting to reach a contact center agent.”
 However, a study from the analytics firm, Marchex, estimates that Americans spend 900 million hours per year on hold.
 The average person will have spent approximately 43 days on hold over the course of their lifetime.1

-Are contact centers really to blame, or are these issues related to the changes in which people communicate?
-Let’s take a deeper look into these problems and learn how analytics and big data can help us better understand the inner workings of today’s contact centers.
+Are contact centers really to blame, or are these issues related to the changes in how people communicate?
+Let’s take a deeper look into these problems and learn how contact center metrics, analytics and big data can help us better understand the inner workings of today’s contact centers.
 We’ll also explore a few solutions available in the marketplace.

 First, we need to understand the communication changes occurring around the globe.
 According to a Deloitte report, “Less voice, more options.”
 Voice is expected to remain the prominent channel for customer interaction but will likely fall from today’s 64 percent to 47 percent in 2019.
 Meanwhile, chat and messaging are expected to grow from 6 percent to 16 percent, and video will account for 8 percent of their interactions by 2019.”2